bitrise-io/devcenter/_articles/en/team-management/adding-new-team-member.md

 ---
-title: Adding a new team member
+title: Adding a new team member to an app
 tag:
 - teams
 - orgs